 If the debts were jointly incurred, both parties remain ultimately responsible for them.
-If the spouse who was supposed to pay a particular bill does not, the creditor still can look to the other spouse to collect the amount due.
+If the spouse who was supposed to pay a particular bill does not, the creditor can still look to the other spouse to collect the amount due.
 For example, if during the marriage the husband and wife applied together for a MasterCard, both signing the application and both promising to make payments, both are liable to MasterCard, even if only one spouse made the charges.

-If a court or a settlement agreement requires a wife to pay the MasterCard bill, but she does not and MasterCard collects from the husband, the husband can sue the wife for the loss, or he may be able to deduct his loss from future payments he may owe his wife (such as alimony, if there is any).
+If a court or a settlement agreement requires a wife to pay the MasterCard bill, but she does not, and MasterCard collects from the husband, the husband can sue the wife for the loss, or he may be able to deduct his loss from future payments he may owe his wife (such as alimony if there is any).

 Given the potential for continued joint debts, it is important to limit one’s liability for the other spouse’s debts even after a divorce.
 Thus, it is best to close joint credit card accounts or other joint accounts as soon as a divorce is pending (unless the party has a great deal of faith in one’s soon-to-be ex-spouse).
 If it is not possible to close an account because there is an outstanding debt that cannot be paid off immediately, it is prudent for a spouse to notify the creditor that they will not be responsible for any additional debts beyond current outstanding balances.

 For example, if there is an outstanding home equity loan of $10,000 but an available line of credit of $40,000, it probably is best to notify the creditor (orally and in writing) that the line of credit should not be extended beyond $10,000.
 Similarly, if one spouse co-signed on a business loan for the benefit of the other spouse’s business, it would be prudent for the spouse who does not own the business to notify the creditor that he or she will not be responsible for any business debts beyond those already incurred.